ccca-dc/ckanext-mdedit/README.md

 	scheming.presets = ckanext.scheming:presets.json
                     ckanext.mdedit:presets.json

-    The tabs are recognized by the field_name 'tab_delimiter' Change and reorder them as you like
+  The tabs are recognized by the field_name 'tab_delimiter'.
+Change and reorder them as you like.
+IMPORTANT: If you intend to use the tabs (i.e. grouping of fields) the first field MUST be a tab_delimiter field

-    IMPORTANT: If you intend to use the tabs the first field MUST be a tab_delimiter field
+  tab_delimiter fields have an option: "necessary".
+If this option is used a red marker is inserted before the tab/group name to identify groups which contain required fields.

 ---------------
 Fields